faster-cpython/ideas/3.12/tier2.md

 PEP 659 gives us a worhtwhile speed up over 3.10, but performance is still poor compared to node.js and well-engineered JIT compilers.

-We can raise performance from 3.11 levels by chosing larger regions of code to optimize, allowing redundant computations to be dropped, and moving some repeated checks out of the optimized code and adding mechanisms to de-optimize these regions when changes occur elsewhere.
+We can raise performance from 3.11 levels by choosing larger regions of code to optimize, allowing redundant computations to be dropped, and moving some repeated checks out of the optimized code and adding mechanisms to de-optimize these regions when changes occur elsewhere.